SnakeWayne/PHBS_MLF_2019/README.md

 #### How can we extract a useable feature from the sentiment data?
 Below are the steps of extracting a sentiment feature:

 1. We extract sentiment data of A-share stocks from rawdata.
 After preprocessing the sentiment dataset, we find that each news can effect many stocks in different ways.
-We extract each article review information for one company in one day as a sample.
+We extract each news article information for one company in one day as a sample.

 2. Each sample includes three elements: __sentiment type__, __sentiment weight__ and __relevance__.